cutetothecore/Kaggle-PUBG-Competition/README.md

 # Kaggle-PUBG-Competition
 This is a competition on kaggle.
-All dataset can be directly retrived on the competition's kernel.
+All training and testing dataset can be directly retrived from the competition's kernel.
 The dataset is really huge which contains over 4,000,000 rows, so I didn't upload it to my repositiry.

 ## Compeition Description
 So, where we droppin' boys and girls?